alexanderganderson/alexanderganderson.github.io/volunteering.md

   accomplish by just showing up.
-- While showing up is the first step, it is also crucial to spend time learning how we have come to the beliefs that we have and what we can do to change the negative ones (e.g. through seeking out the relevent knowledge from sociology, feminism, education theory, etc).
+- While showing up is the first step, it is also crucial to spend time learning how we have come to the beliefs that we have and what we can do to change the negative ones (e.g. through seeking out the relevant knowledge from sociology, feminism, education theory, etc).
 This can be hard emotionally, but is crucial for developing being as effective as possible.
 - Designing programs to help others has helped me tremendously.